Joseph A. Lombardo

 - Third Offense: up to 180 days

-Penalties for Refusing DWI Chemical Testing
+Penalties for Refusing DWI Breath or Blood Test

 Because the Expressway serves Atlantic City, which is primarily known for its gambling and nightlife, many motorists are stopped and arrested for driving under the influence of drugs or alcohol.
 If you refuse to submit to chemical testing at a sobriety checkpoint, you will be in violation of the state’s Implied Consent Law.
 As a penalty, you can be fined with up to $1,000, and your license can be suspended for up months or even years.

 Contact Our Atlantic City Expressway Criminal Defense Attorney Today

 To speak confidentially with an experienced attorney, call the law offices of Joseph Lombardo at (609) 418-4537, or contact us online.
 Your case evaluation comes free of charge, so call today.

 The Personal Injury Trial attorneys of Lombardo Law Group, LLC have recovered 10s of Millions for accident victims over their careers

 “Joe is a top-notch attorney who zealously represents his clients with intelligence, compassion and integrity.
 A great resource and team player, I wholeheartedly recommend Joe Lombardo.”